 What has been the weirdest venue you’ve ever performed in?

 J: 18 on the Rocks!
 It was like a music video!
-A bunch of stiffs, we got up the we’re rocking it out
+A bunch of stiffs, we got up and they were rocking it out!

 Adam: and they were trying to eat a lobster and crab dinner.
 They had the wrong band!